To say motherhood’s fraught with emotion is an understatement! Of course, motherhood starts out as an emotional experience right from the beginning.

-This is one example of how stepping back and allowing children to grow and learn’s beneficial to all!
+This is one example of how stepping back and allowing children to grow and learn is beneficial to all!

 Motherhood’s an excellent time to focus on our personal growth.
 As we’re making sense of motherhood, we can learn and grow.
 We can guide our children and nourish them, but also give them (and ourselves) space to experience emotional growth.
-Providing room for self exploration and express will lead to greater confidence and an ability to handle all of life’s challenges and thrive!
+Providing room for self-exploration and expression will lead to greater confidence and an ability to handle all of life’s challenges and thrive!

 Experiencing a range of emotions during motherhood’s not only natural but healthy!
 Focus on self-care, mothering and nurturing yourself along with your children.

 Embrace the emotions of motherhood today!
 To learn more please visit the Wright Foundation.
 Join us for a parenting workshop or a More Life to learn more about how you can embrace your emotions and use them as a platform for greater growth!

 Gertrude Lyons is a human emergence coach and adjunct faculty member at Wright Graduate University.
 Her academic career spans from a bachelor’s degree in Finance and Accounting, a master’s in psychology from Antioch University, and a newly completed doctoral degree from WGU.
 Gertrude is a wife and mother of two and resides in Chicago, IL where she continues to learn, grow, and develop her skills as a human emergence coach with the Wright team.